William Bruce (architect): Political career

 As a key figure of the Restoration administration, William Bruce became close to other Stuart loyalists, who included such powerful patrons as the Duke of Lauderdale, Lord Haltoun, and the Earl of Rothes.
 In 1667, he undertook his first building work for Lord Rothes, overseeing the extensions to Leslie House, and later worked on several of Lauderdale's properties, concurrently with Holyroodhouse.
 In 1668 he was created a Baronet of Nova Scotia.

 From 1669 to 1674 Bruce sat in the Scottish Parliament as shire commissioner for Fife, and from 1681 to 1682 as a shire commissioner for Kinross.
 From April 1685 to May 1686 he reached the peak of his political career, as a member of the Privy Council of Scotland.
-But, in 1674, he became embroiled in factional rivalry between his patron Lauderdale, and his rivals the Duke of Hamilton and the Earl of Tweeddale.
-His actions, which apparently included passing information to Hamilton, invoked the fury of the Duchess of Lauderdale, who tried to persuade her husband to deprive Bruce of his offices.
+But, in 1674, he became embroiled in factional rivalry between his patron Lauderdale, and his rivals William Douglas, Duke of Hamilton and John Hay, 2nd Earl of Tweeddale.
+His actions, which apparently included passing information to Hamilton, invoked the fury of Elizabeth Maitland, Duchess of Lauderdale, who tried to persuade her husband to deprive Bruce of his offices.
 Bruce survived, although his relationship with his patron was damaged.
 Lauderdale described him as "the bitterest factionalist partie man of his quality in all Scotland".
 This breakdown resulted in Bruce's eventual dismissal as Surveyor General of the King's Works, on the false pretext that Holyroodhouse was finished.

 Bruce's earnings from his offices had made him a wealthy man, even by the standards of his patrons.
 This wealth allowed him to purchase the Balcaskie estate in 1665, and to extend the house and gardens.
-In 1675 he purchased the larger estate of Loch Leven, Kinross, from the Earl of Morton, which brought him the hereditary sheriffdom of Kinross-shire.
+In 1675 he purchased the larger estate of Loch Leven, Kinross, from William Douglas, 9th Earl of Morton, which brought him the hereditary sheriffdom of Kinross-shire.
 In the late 1670s Bruce took on his first architectural projects for entirely new houses.